top of page

 Photo: Stan Schnier

-She studied physics and filmmaking at Harvard, where her thesis film, Saturday Afternoon, was awarded summa cum laude and the Hoopes Prize for outstanding undergraduate thesis work.
+Alyson studied physics and filmmaking at Harvard, where her thesis film, Saturday Afternoon, was awarded summa cum laude and the Hoopes Prize for outstanding undergraduate thesis work.
+She is currently on the faculty of the School of Visual Arts, NYC, where she teaches Light Lab, a course she designed to explore the artistic potential of experimental lighting in photography and video.

 Curriculum Vitae (PDF)